Cocoom/Cocoom.github.io/docs/faq/add-video.md

 ![Video URL input box](https://paper-attachments.dropbox.com/s_1DE90A4B8092350BE485AB7F1C2FEF1069692FC205E84DC3C08378A09E71B10D_1610036279761_video-url-edit.png)

-4. Click the "OK" button.
+4. Click the `OK` button.
 The new video appears in the Cocoom video block.